-Use and development shall generally not be located in the coastal marine area unless it has a functional need or operational requirement to be located there.
+Use and development shall generally not be located in the coastal marine area unless except where it has a functional need or operational requirement to be located there., unless the use and development is in the Lambton Harbour Area.

 Use and development makes efficient use of any occupied space in the coastal marine area.